emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-For queries that require post-processing, the `explain` response includes a query plan in addition to the Energy Logserver DSL.
+For queries that require post-processing, the `explain` response includes a query plan in addition to the ITRS Log Analytics DSL.
 For those queries that don't require post processing, you can see a complete DSL.

 #### Paginating results